 Cause, Cure, & Interventions

-There are currently no medications which can cure ASD; however, some medications have been explored in treating the associated behavioral symptoms of autism and in helping some people with autism to function more independently on a daily basis.
-Medications might not affect all autistic individuals in the same way, and in some cases, it is questioned whether the negative side effects of the treatment outweigh benefits.
+There are currently no medications that can cure ASD.
+Some medications can treat associated symptoms of autism and help individuals with autism achieve greater independence on a daily basis.
+Medications do not affect all autistic individuals in the same way, and in some cases, it is questioned whether the negative side effects of the treatment outweigh benefits.

 Autism Across the Lifespan

-The reality is that the majority of these children with autism grow up to become adults with autism who are then left with significantly fewer resources and options.
-Because the necessary supports change considerably as people with autism age, a greater variety of services, supports, and programs geared toward adults are needed to ensure a higher quality of life for people with autism as they age.
+Although much press is given to the ‘tragedy of childhood autism’ it is life-long condition.
+Although autism affects individuals throughout the lifespan, only a small part of the growing investment in autism research, education, and best care practices is directed at problems faced by adults.
+The reality is that the majority of children with autism grow up to become adults who are left with significantly fewer resources and options.
+Because the nature of supports changes considerably as people with autism age, a greater variety of services and programs geared toward adults are needed to ensure a higher quality of life for people with autism as they age.

-As an individual with autism transitions out of high school, there are a number of post-school options that must be considered, such as postsecondary education, vocational training, supported employment, independent living, and community participation.
-As individuals with autism and their parents or caregivers get older, the issue of long-term life planning becomes more salient.
-Caregivers must ensure that the needs and desires of their loved one with special needs will be addressed once they are gone.
-This can be a complex process as the individual and caregiver must make decisions regarding the individual’s medical care, living arrangements, daily activities, community participation, employment, religious involvement, guardianship, and long-term financial planning.
-As more communication strategies become available, individuals with autism are increasingly able to communicate their own lifespan needs and desires and take a more active role in the decision-making process.
+As individuals with autism transition out of high school, there are a number of post-school options that must be considered, such as postsecondary education, vocational training, supported employment, independent living, and community participation.
+As individuals with autism and their parents or caregivers get older, the issue of long-term life planning becomes more acute.
+Primary caregivers are preoccupied and worried about what will happen once they are gone.
+Addressing this deep concern can be a complex process as decisions must be made regarding the medical care, living arrangements, daily activities, community participation, employment, religious involvement, guardianship, and long-term financial support.
+As novel communication devices and strategies become available, individuals with autism will be able to communicate what their hopes are for their later lives and take a more active role in planning how to achieve them.

-Challenging assumptions about adults with autism might help ensure that appropriate supports are developed for this population.
-For example, the assumption that autistic people’s unusual behaviors indicate that they do not wish to socialize has had profound effects on the way that they are treated (Jaswal and Akhtar, 2018).
-Uncovering alternative explanations for these behaviors and challenging the assumption that autistic people are not interested in socializing will foster the development of more appropriate and fulfilling opportunities for these adults.
+It is important to challenge the usual assumptions about how adults with autism view and think about the world.
+The assumption, for example, that autistic persons do not wish to socialize, based on observed behaviors in social settings, has profound effects on the way they are treated (Jaswal and Akhtar, 2018).
+Uncovering alternative explanations for these behaviors and challenging the assumption that autistic people are not interested in socializing is as important as basic biomedical research in guaranteeing healthy and productive lives for those with autism..